How do you cancel labour induction?

 Were you involved in the discussion?

-I have also been really saddened this year to hear from more and more birth folk that women in their areas are now given an induction date almost as soon as their due date is calculated.
-What on earth does this say to the women about our trust in their body’s ability to grow, birth and feed their baby?
+Sadly, some women are given an induction date almost as soon as their due date is calculated.
+What on earth does this say about our faith and trust in a woman’s body’s ability to grow, birth and feed her baby?